juliachristensen/PS239T_Fall2019/06_html-css-javascript/01_html-css-lecture.md

 3. Using the styles tab in your inspector, change all headlines to a "blueviolet" color.
 Change the page background color to "bisque."

-4. Change the font size of the summaries to be smaller.
+4. (Optional) Change the font size of the summaries to be smaller.
 Change the font family of the text for the summaries.
 Then, change it for the entire page.

 5. What tags define links to the articles?